 Out of Sight (1998)

-Easily the most important film of Soderbergh’s career as it put him on the mainstream map.
+Easily the most important film of Soderbergh’s career, as it put him on the mainstream map.
 George Clooney and Jennifer Lopez practically light the screen on fire, their chemistry is that hot.
-A fantastic crime caper that fools the audience up until the very end.
 It doesn’t get any better than Clooney and Lopez, thief and cop, stuck in the trunk of a car, talking the night away.
 Also, notice how the different narratives are fused together through seamless editing, a technique that would soon become Soderbergh’s trademark.
 A

 Interesting Fact: Soderbergh shot the trunk scene 45 times, each time in one long take.
 In editing, he realized he didn’t like any of them, so they reshot it with multiple setups.